xhu4/matfem/README.md

 ## Examples

-All `.m` files in this root folder are example codes.
+All `.m` files in demos folder are example codes.
 Need to write examples in matlab notebook format.

 ## ToDo List